jeffpar/pcjs.v1/devices/pcx86/machine/compaq/README.md

 The COMPAQ Plus was essentially an "XT" version of the COMPAQ Portable; ie, a COMPAQ Portable with a 10Mb hard disk.

-On other sites, you may see references to "COMPAQ Portable ROM" vs. "COMPAQ [Portable] Plus ROM"

 Reviewed in Byte Magazine, Jul 1984, pp. 247-251: "The Compaq Plus".